abbott567/blog/src/work/dwp-accessibility-manual/index.md

 ---
 layout: layouts/base.njk
 title: DWP Accessibility Manual
+tags:
+  - accessibility
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       How, and why I built the DWP Accessibility Manual.
     image:
-    href: /images/work/dwp-accessibility-manual.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: The homepage of the DWP Accessibility Manual.
   excerpt: >-
     The [DWP Accessibility Manual](https://accessibility-manual.dwp.gov.uk/) is one of the projects I’m most proud of.
 It is a collection of accessibility guidance and best practice all in one place.
-tags:
-  - accessibility
 ---

 # {{title}}